chaotic-braindead/ffwpu_backend/members/README.md

 To get a specific member by their member_id, perform a **GET** request to api/members/<member_id>

-### Response: This returns the details of the member with the specified member_id
+### Response: This endpoint returns the details of the member with the specified member_id

 ---